Skip to content

 200+ Stream and Lake Sites

-We sample sites in 17 mountain counties, located in 6 NC river basins.
+We sample sites in 17 mountain counties and 7 NC river basins.
 Results are shared with more than 30 partner organizations and agencies.

 20,000 Tests Run Annually